Portuguese people: Latin America (excluding Brazil)

 Mexico had flows of Portuguese immigration from the colonial period through the early 20th century, most importantly in northeastern cities such as Saltillo, Monterrey, Durango and Torreon.
 Santiago Tequixquiac, due to its lime and stone mining deposits, was a place of settlement for Portuguese Crypto-Jews during the colonial period.
 They were brought there together with the Tlaxcalans and peninsular Spaniards to appease the Otomi indigenous people in that town.
 Many Lusitanian cultural traits were preserved through the 19th century, such as forcados, gastronomy, some Sephardic customs and its inhabitants' surnames.
 Bullfighting is a Portuguese tradition that continues in Mexico.
 A notable Portuguese-Mexican Jew was Francisca Nuñez de Carabajal, executed by burning at the stake by the Inquisition for judaizing in 1596.

-Venezuela has the most Portuguese people in Latin America after Brazil.
-Portuguese started arriving to Venezuela in the early and middle 20th century as economic immigrants, particularly from Madeira.
-Some 1.3 million people (4.61%) are of Portuguese descent.
-Migration occurred mainly in the 1940s and 1950s.
-The extensive Luso-Venezuelan community includes personalities such as María Gabriela de Faría, Marjorie de Sousa, Vanessa Gonçalves, Kimberly Dos Ramos and Laura Gonçalves.
+Venezuela hosts the largest community of Portuguese immigrants in Latin America after Brazil.
+Portuguese nationals began arriving in the country during the early and mid-20th century as economic migrants, particularly from Madeira.
+Distinct from this immigrant group, the population of Portuguese descent (lusodescendants) is estimated at approximately 1.2 million individuals.

 Colombia did not welcome mass Portuguese immigration.
 Although Portuguese may have explored the area, they did not establish communities there.
 Colombia became a Spanish colony, as defined by the Treaty of Tordesillas.
 The Portuguese embassy in Bogota estimated that around 800 Portuguese nationals live there.
 The number with Portuguese ancestry is not known, but they left little mark on the culture, except for some surnames.

 In Peru, a modest migration began at the time of the Viceroyalty of Peru.
 Sailors who traveled along the Peruvian coast, and later entered the country from the Atlantic via the Amazon River settled there.
 Records of Luso-Brazilians survive in the cities surrounding the Brazil-Peru border.
 Portuguese citizens in Peru number about 2,000, Peruvians with Portuguese ancestry could approach 1 million, including direct and indirect descendants, or about 3% of the total.
 A famous Peruvian of Portuguese descent is popular TV presenter Janet Barboza.